santis1001/Employee-Manager/README.md

 **`getDepartment(db)`**

-This function recieves a db parameter, this has the connection instance, which will be used to connecto to the database and run the Query: `SELECT * from department;` and the result json will print as a table.
+This function receives a `db` parameter, which contains the connection instance.
+It uses this instance to connect to the database and execute the query: `SELECT * FROM department;`.
+The result JSON will be printed as a table.
 ```js
 function getDepartment(db) {
     const con = db.db();